content-manager-sdk/Community/Samples/ServiceAPI/Connectors/OpenAPI/ReadMe.md

 The OpenAPI definition provided here assumes that your:

 - web server hostname is 'localhost', and
-- ServiceAPI pat is '/ServiceAPI'
+- ServiceAPI path is '/ServiceAPI'

-Ensure you change these before uploading the file to your custom connector.